ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter5.md

 The initial value of the sum is stored in 'initialSum' with zero.
 When for loops starts its iteration, initialSum is captured in value called 'sumOnUpdate'.
 In the body of for loop, the returned value from the last expression is stored in 'sumOnUpdate' for the next iteration.
 Since we are adding value loaded from 'data' and passing it to 'sumOnUpdate', 'sumOnUpdate' in the next iteration will equal ('sumOnUpdate' in current iteration + loaded value from 'data).
 When this procedure continues, we end up adding all elements in 'data'.
 The return value of the for loop is the value of the 'sumOnUpdate' updated from the last iteration.
 Therefore, 'result' becomes the result we want.

-We can use iterator variables when we need to use the result of the body expression of for, but please note that number of return values and number of iterator variables should match unless there are no iterator variables
+We can use iterator variables when we need to use the result of the body expression of for, but please note that number of return values and number of iterator variables should match unless there are no iterator variables.

 If we don't require any iterator variables, we can omit bracket '[]', and for loop won't return any values.

 #### Automatically generating nested for loops

-In some cases, we might not know number of required nested for loops.
+In some cases, we might not know the number of required nested for loops.
 This case frequently happens if we don't know the dimension of the given tensor.
 Supppose we have to add two tensors one by one, and we need to broadcast between them.
 We will have to make nested for loops to do so, but number of loops depends on the dimension of input tensors.
 In Opto, answer to this problem is 'rt_for', which is compile time expression that will generated nested runtime for loops.
 Here is the simple use case.

 ```